 Musical Theatre productions, or musicals, are performed around the world.
 This form of theatre combines singing, music, spoken dialogue, and dance to express the emotion of the story.
 Musical Theatre Dance will provide students an opportunity to explore acting, lip-synching, and choreography all in one.
 Students will work on warm-up exercises, character development, stage direction, and Broadway style dance.
 Students do not need to be able to sing.

 The Studio Ensemble Competition Team (Ages 5 & up)

 Our award winning competition Dance Ensemble is a fun and challenging way for kids to take their dancing to the next level.
 While we remain a "recreational" dance studio (i.e. our students are not required to dance five days a week), our Ensemble works hard and is recommended for students who are looking for more of a challenge.
 Each year our competition teams will compete routines in various disciplines including Ballet, Jazz, Tap, Hip Hop, Musical Theatre, Lyrical, and Contemporary.
-All Ensemble members are required to take Ballet, Jazz, Contemporary, Hip Hop and Stretch, Turn & Leap.
+All Ensemble members are required to take Ballet, Jazz, Contemporary, Hip Hop and Ballet Technique.
 Auditions are held in the Spring, and our new Season begins in July, during our Summer Intensive.